raandree/NTFSSecurity/Docs/Contributing/02-Writing.md

 To get started using Markdown, see [How to use Markdown for writing Docs](https://docs.microsoft.com/contribute/how-to-write-use-markdown).

-The Open Publishing System (OPS) is the platform used by docs.microsoft.com.
-OPS uses DocFX Flavored Markdown (DFM).
-DFM supports all GitHub Flavored Markdown (GFM) syntax and is compatible with CommonMark.
-There are some [differences between DFM and GFM][dfm-diffs] that can affect content preview in GitHub or your editor.
+NTFSSecurity uses the [Mkdocs][mkdocs] builder on ReadTheDocs for documentation.

-The default Markdown engine in OPS is built on the top of [markdig][].
-This engine is based on the CommonMark specification and supports extensions for DocFX.
-In the latest version of the [CommonMark][] specification, many spacing rules have changed.
-Spaces are significant in Markdown.
 Don't use hard tabs in Markdown.
 For more detailed information about the Markdown specification, see the [Markdown Specifics](04-Markdown-Specifics.md) article.

 ## Creating new topics

-To contribute new documentation, check for issues tagged as ["in progress"][labels] to make sure you're not duplicating efforts.
+To contribute new documentation, check for issues tagged as ["Help Wanted"][labels] to make sure you're not duplicating efforts.
 If no one seems to be working on what you have planned:

 - Open a new issue and label it as "in progress".
 If you don't have rights to assign labels, add "in